State-mandated PFML

 Details

-Employee eligibility requirements: Employee must have been paid wages in Rhode Island of at least $15,600 in the base period and paid into the TDI/TCI fund.
-Alternately, employees qualify if they earned at least $2,600 in a quarter of their base period, their total base period taxable wages were at least 150 percent of their highest quarter of earnings, and their taxable wages during their base period are $5,200 or more.
+Employee eligibility requirements: Employee must work for a Rhode Island covered employer and have a medically certified disability.
+Employees must also have been paid wages in Rhode Island of at least $19,200 in the base period and paid into the TDI/TCI fund.
+Alternately, employees qualify if they earned at least $3,200 in a quarter of their base period, their total base period taxable wages were at least 150% of their highest quarter of earnings, and their taxable wages during their base period are $6,400 or more.

 Reason for leave: